hirosystems/docs/docs/clarinet/how-to-guides/how-to-test-contract.md

 ### Unit tests for `counter` example

-When you created your Clarity contract with `$ clarinet contract new <my-project>`, Clarinet automatically created a test file for the contract within the tests directory:  `tests/my-projects_test.ts`.
-Other files under the `tests/` directory following the Deno test naming convention will also be included:
+Clarinet automatically creates a test file for each contract created with `$ clarinet contract new <new-contract>` within the tests directory.
+Other files under the `tests/` directory following the Deno test naming convention will also be included in any run of `$ clarinet test`:

 - named test.{ts, tsx, mts, js, mjs, jsx, cjs, cts},
 - or ending with .test.{ts, tsx, mts, js, mjs, jsx, cjs, cts},